Are You An Old Soul? 8 Old Soul Characteristics Checklist

 5. You May Be An Empath Or Introvert

 Due to the innate wisdom that comes with being an old soul, you may be highly empathetic.
 This means you might be able to tune into the feelings of others with little effort.
-This can be to your detriment, as you can feel flooded by the intense emotions experienced by people around you, and you may feel their pain as though it is your own.
+This can be to your detriment!
+You can feel flooded by the intense emotions experienced by people around you.
+Plus, you may feel their pain as though it is your own.

 Relatedly, old souls are often introverts, as being around large groups for too long can be simply draining or overwhelming.
 When you're alone, you're able to focus solely on your own feelings and desires, and this can be a huge relief.

 Further Reading: What Are Empaths?
 14 Empath Traits And Scientific Theories

 Given the empathy, patience, and understanding that goes with being an old soul, it's perhaps unsurprising that such individuals tend to be great listeners.